nicolleharding/Elna-Vedic-Astrology/README.md

   - 'Athiti', sans-serif
 - Button Font:
   - Hind Madurai, sans-serif
-    Color Pallet:
+- Color Pallet:
   - #2f4f4f (darkslategrey)
   - #ffffff (white)
   - #542875 (purple)
   - #f8f8ff (ghostwhite)

 ## Checklist of Things to Fix

-Nav
+**Navigation Bar**

 - Change burger image to white. - done

-Footer
+**Footer**

 - Increase Contact Details font weight.- done
 - Responsiveness on footer has issue with logos. - done
 - Size of footer seems to high. - done
 - Change FB and IG destination URL's to actual accounts. - done

-Index Page : Hero Image
+**Index Page : Hero Image**

+- Need to improve placement and colour of button.
+- Make button navigate to Book page.
-- Column text 33%, center and add padding. - done
+- Column text, center and add padding. - done
 - Not sure obout the copy on the Hero image. - done
 - Add interesting layout for the bullets on the hero image.
-- Need to improve placement and colour of button.
-- Make button navigate to Book page.
 - Need to get rid of white line under nav bar.- done

-Index Page : Section
+**Index Page : Section**

+- Look at the head shot when responsive as it's tiny.
 - Adding padding to the image. - done
 - Positioning the texton the right of the image. - done
 - Need to figure out padding of text. - done
-- Look at the head shot when responsive as it's tiny.

-FAQs Page : Section
+**FAQs Page : Section**

-- Layout seems poor.
+- Edit FAQs pay layout as it looks poor. - done
-- Convert Faqs to a table which has dropdowns instead of all the copy visible.
+- Convert Faqs to a table which has dropdowns instead of all the copy visible.- done

-Book Page : Section
+**Book Page : Section**

-- Layout is boring need to look at imagery.
-- Add CSS to form layout.
 - Make form submit.
+- Change size of submit button.
+- Layout is boring need to look at imagery. - done
-- Add clickable email.
+- Add CSS to form layout. - done
-- Make sumit and reset buttons the same size and next to each other.
 - Fix background image. - done

 ## Features Left to Implement

-- Pay gateway to allow user to pay for reading.
+- Pay gateway to allow user to pay for consulation.
 - Animate hero image.
 - Add a gallery for photos of Elna's travel in India.
-- Add page that includes charts of famout people for interest and also to see output.
+- Add page that includes charts of famous people for interest and also to see output.
+- Add an animated scroller to the Festivals and Fasts that allows me to inlcude all 12 months.
+- Add more content on zodiac and perhaps some animation to explore this.

 # Testing

-Navigation Bar
+**Navigation Bar**

 - Burger image is correct color and is responsive.
 - On smaller screen when clicked on nav drops down when burger is clicked on.
 - Header text and background is responsive.

-Footer
+**Footer**

 - Tested link to social platforms and like to Elna's pages.
 Opens in a new tab as intended.
 - Tested link to email, opens email to Elna.
 Opens in a new tab as intended.
 - Footer size is responsive.

-Index Page : Hero Image
+**Index Page : Hero Image**

+**Index Page : Section**

+**FAQs Page : Section**

+**Book Page : Section**

 ## Validator Testing